cloudbees-days/sda-k8s-best-practices/labs/pod-security-policies/psp.md

 1. We will use the [`glcoud` CLI to enable PSPs](https://cloud.google.com/kubernetes-engine/docs/how-to/pod-security-policies#enabling_podsecuritypolicy_controller) for the Core GKE cluster:
    ```
-   gcloud beta container clusters update cb-core-workshop-cluster \
+   gcloud beta container clusters update  standard-cluster-1 \
     --enable-pod-security-policy --region us-central1 --project k8s-core-best-practices
    ```
    This will take a few minutes as all the nodes (master and worker) must be recreated.
+While the cluster is being updated let's take a look at [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/).
    >NOTE: Pod Security Policies is a beta feature for GKE.
 2. Now we will try and restart the CloudBees Core Operations Center `Pod` by scaling the replicas of the **cjoc** `StatefulSet` to 0 and then back to 1:
    ```